Apple’s pushed an iOS 14.8.1 update to the iPhone 6s and iPhone 6s Plus and the point upgrade could have a big impact on your device’s performance.

 Battery life is currently stable.
 We haven’t seen any abnormal battery drain and that’s a really good sign as we push away from the release.

 Our core applications, which include Slack, Asana, Spotify, Chrome, and Gmail, are all stable.
 Developers are still rolling out iOS 14 support updates so if you’re having issues with one of your apps, make sure you’re running the latest version.

-As of right now, iOS 14.1 is running pretty smoothly on our phone.
-We haven’t run into any game-changing performance issues and we’ll let you know if that changes in the days ahead.
+iOS 14.8.1 is running smoothly on our device.
+We haven’t run into any game-changing bugs or performance issues, but we’ll let you know if that changes in the days ahead.

-Right now we’re recommending iOS 14.1 to most iPhone 6s and iPhone 6s Plus users.
-If you’re feeling leery, have a look at our reasons to, and not to, install iOS 14.1 right now.
+Given what’s on board, we recommend iOS 14.8.1 to most iPhone 6s and iPhone 6s Plus users.
+If you’re feeling leery, have a look at our reasons to, and not to, install iOS 14.8.1 right now.

-While some of you might see a performance boost after moving up from iOS 13, iOS 14.0, or iOS 14.0.1, others will run into trouble.
+While some of you might see a performance boost after moving up from your current version of iOS, others will run into trouble.
 This is why it’s important to prepare.

 If you don’t know where to start, we’ve released a pre-installation guide that will take you step-by-step through the process we typically use before we install new iOS software on our iPhones.
 If you’re new to the iPhone and iOS, or you just want to play it safe, it could help.

 At the very least you’ll want to make sure all of your data is backed up before installing new firmware on your phone.